TrainFan1804/DatastructureInC/C++/8. Struct and Enum/README.md

 /* ... */

-Person person{};    // you should always do this because this will initilize
+Person person {};    // you should always do this because this will initilize
                     // the struct members with default values Person person { "John", 42 };   // this will set the struct members directly
                                 // to these values